-Global Politics Fellows will follow all of the current guidelines and requirements for internship credit set for George Mason University, GLOA 495 and GOVT 480.
+Global Politics Fellows will follow all of the current guidelines and requirements for internship credit set for George Mason University's GLOA 495 and GOVT 496 courses.

 Fall 2017: Nasser Samad, The Jerusalem Fund; Maryam Sinanovic, United Nations Relief and Works Agency

-Spring 2017: Lois Matteis, Circle of Friends for American Veterans; Javiera Salinas, Partners of the Americas
+Spring 2017: Lois Matteis, Veterans Advocacy; Javiera Salinas, Partners of the Americas

-Fall 2016: Rahima Ghafoori, Grieboski Global Strategies; Emily Conaway, Circle of Friends for American Veterans
+Fall 2016: Rahima Ghafoori, Grieboski Global Strategies; Emily Conaway, Veterans Advocacy

 Spring 2016: Carla Quiroz Olivares, Earth Day Network